 Whilst at the RCM, Melanie formed a duo with pianist Ann Martin-Davis, with whom she commissioned a number of new works and made her first recording – Lutosławski’s Epitaph (ASV), as part of CD of his piano chamber music: “everything is exquisitely and cleanly played” … BBC Music Magazine.

-Melanie has since collaborated with a wide variety of international artists including the Dante & Schidlof string quartets, pianist Angela Hewitt and baritone Gerald Finlay.
-In addition to performing and recording with the NLCE, her recent chamber performances have included a Crush Room recital at the Royal Opera House with singer/composer Susie Self and pianist Susannah Stranders, recitals with the Ellipsis Trio and an experimental ‘narrative’ recital for unaccompanied oboe and voice.
+Melanie has since collaborated with a wide variety of international artists including the Dante & Schidlof string quartets, pianists Michael Dussek, Susanna Stranders and Angela Hewitt and baritone Gerald Finlay.
+In addition to performing and recording with the NLCE, her performances over the last few years have included Crush Room recitals at the Royal Opera House with the Ellipsis Ensemble, the Martinu Oboe Concerto in Cambridge, and touring and recording Mahler’s 10th Symphony at Philharmonie Hall in Berlin with the International Mahler Orchestra.

-A committed educator, Melanie regularly coaches and gives masterclasses; she is an Associate Director and tutor for the National Youth Chamber Orchestra, teaches oboe at the Purcell School of Music is an oboe professor at the Royal Academy.
+Melanie regularly coaches and gives masterclasses; she has been a guest tutor for numerous projects, including Chamber Music International, the Aberystwyth Music Festival, Hamburg Hochschule für Musik und Theater and the Penderecki Musik Akademie.
+She is an oboe professor at the Royal Academy of Music, teaches at the Purcell School of Music, and is the Associate Director and woodwind tutor for the National Youth Chamber Orchestra of Great Britain.
 Her scientific interest continues in the form of ongoing research into the use of Electromyography to help to reduce strain injuries in musical training.